simonecorsi/awesome/README.md

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!

-*   [xyflow/xyflow](https://github.com/xyflow/xyflow) - React Flow | Svelte Flow - Powerful open source libraries for building node-based UIs with React or Svelte.
-Ready out-of-the-box and infinitely customizable
+*   [xyflow/xyflow](https://github.com/xyflow/xyflow) - React Flow | Svelte Flow - Powerful open source libraries for building node-based UIs with React (https://reactflow.dev) or Svelte (https://svelteflow.dev).
+Ready out-of-the-box and infinitely customizable.

 *   [airbnb/ts-migrate](https://github.com/airbnb/ts-migrate) - A tool to help migrate JavaScript code quickly and conveniently to TypeScript